krakenjs/meddleware/README.md

 - `middleware:before` - Subscribe to this event to be notified immediately before every middleware registration.
-The event handler will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware was registered, and `spec` being the configuration object used in registering the middleware.
+The event handler will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware was registered, and `config` being the configuration object used in registering the middleware.

 - `middleware:before:{name}` - Subscribe to this event to be notified immediately before registration of the named middleware.
-The event handler will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware was registered, and `spec` being the configuration object used in registering the middleware.
+The event handler will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware was registered, and `config` being the configuration object used in registering the middleware.

 - `middleware:after` - Subscribe to this event to be notified immediately after every middleware registration.
-The event handler will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware was registered, and `spec` being the configuration object used in registering the middleware.
+The event handler will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware was registered, and `config` being the configuration object used in registering the middleware.

 - `middleware:after:{name}` - Subscribe to this event to be notified immediately after registration of the named middleware.
-The event handler will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware was registered, and `spec` being the configuration object used in registering the middleware.
+The event handler will receive an eventargs object containing 2 properties: `app` being the express application against which the middleware was registered, and `config` being the configuration object used in registering the middleware.

 ```javascript
 var express = require('express'),